Maldives envoy Ibrahim Shaheeb bats for more connectivity & tourists from India

 Story highlights

-Indians were the number one travellers to the country in 2022 for the 3rd year in the row.
+Indians were the number one travellers to Maldives in 2022 for the third year in a row.

-Indians were the number one travellers to the country in 2022 for the 3rd year in the row.
+Indians were the number one travellers to Maldives in 2022 for the third year in a row.

-Maldives' new high commissioner to India Ibrahim Shaheeb has pitched for stronger connectivity between the two countries and more tourists from India in his first interview since presenting credentials in November of this year.
-Speaking to WION's Principal Diplomatic Correspondent Sidhant Sibal, High commissioner Shaheeb said, "Connectivity has always been a priority, and the relationship has continued because of connectivity".
+Maldives' new high commissioner to India Ibrahim Shaheeb has pitched for stronger connectivity between the two countries and more tourists from India in his first interview since presenting his credentials in November of this year.
+Speaking to WION's Principal Diplomatic Correspondent Sidhant Sibal, high commissioner Shaheeb said, "Connectivity has always been a priority, and the relationship has continued because of connectivity."

 Several direct flights link Indian cities to the national capital of Maldives Malé and focus is to connect southern India to the country with ferries.

-On tourists from India, the high commissioner pointed,"to see the love, to be in Maldives for Indians, that is something very heart warming for me and it makes my work very easy, to convince people that Maldives is a destination where they can go"
+On tourists from India, the high commissioner pointed out, "To see the love, to be in Maldives for Indians, that is something very heart warming for me and it makes my work very easy, to convince people that Maldives is a destination where they can go."

-Indians were the number one travellers to the country in 2022 for the 3rd year in the row.
-This year they accounted for 15% of the market.
-An Indian tourist was the 1.6 millionth tourist to the country this year and was welcomed with much fanfare.
+Indians were the number one travellers to the country in 2022 for the third year in a row.
+This year, they accounted for 15% of the tourists.
+An Indian was the 1.6 millionth tourist to the country this year and was welcomed with much fanfare.
 The country has kept a target of 1.6 million tourists for 2022.
 The High commissioner also spoke on issues like usage of national currencies for trade, action against elements calling for attack on Indian mission and India's infrastructure support for the country.

 High Commissioner Shaheeb: When we talk about the close relationship we have between the two countries, I would like to point out that relationship is not only about just high level, it is deeply rooted with people as well.
 We have had interactions way before our independence as well.